ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 #### At the mercy of multiple authorities

-Another thing to consider about the deploying without IPFS is that the app must comply with the terms of service of multiple authorities:
+Another thing to consider about deploying without IPFS is that the app must comply with the terms of service of multiple authorities:

 1. “.org” TLD owner
 2. “uniswap.org” DNS Registrar